danielfoehrKn/kubeswitch/docs/setup_vault.md

 Because in my case there is no central Vault with up to date kubeconfigs, I run a [local `vault` instance](https://www.vaultproject.io/docs/concepts/dev-server) that uses an encrypted RAM disk for storage.
-The kubeconfigs are regularly synced to the local vault with a [custom `k8ctx hook`](../hooks/README.md).
+The kubeconfigs are regularly synced to the local vault with a [custom `switch hook`](../hooks/README.md).